barryblueice/ESP32-Precision-TouchPad/README.md

  - Two fingers tap (equal to right click) can only trigger on laptop.
  - Multi-Port HID compatibility design may not support on some old system, like Windows XP.
  - Cannot perform rapid and consecutive clicks.
+ - Due to standard limitation, Original PTP Mode can only support wire connect/2.4G wireless mode. <br>Bluetooth mode need to handle gesture on ESP32 and only support a small part of customized gestures.

+***

 # Current Support System (already tested):